steven-varga/h5cpp/examples/transform/README.md

-# Transform — DXPL Expressions and Type-Conversion Callbacks
+@page example_guide_transform Transform — DXPL Expressions and Type-Conversion Callbacks

 HDF5's data transfer property list (DXPL) carries two orthogonal in-flight numeric knobs: an element-wise linear expression on the read/write boundary, and a callback HDF5 invokes when an implicit type conversion would lose information. h5cpp wraps both with the same `|`-composable property idiom used everywhere else: